 In South Africa, the BER Consumer Confidence Index covers 2,500 households in metropolitan areas, cities, towns and villages.
 The survey is made from personal at-home interviews and assesses general economic outlook, household’s economic condition and major spending purposes.
 The index is computed as the difference between the share of respondents expecting an improvement from the percentage expecting a deterioration.
 The indicator varies on a scale of -100 to 100; a value of -100 indicates extreme lack of confidence, 0 neutrality and 100 extreme confidence.
 This page provides the latest reported value for - South Africa Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Africa Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on January of 2018.
+South Africa Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on March of 2018.